N-Flux Krav Maga: Ecological Dynamics & The Forged Will Approach

 7. Physical Fitness Standards

 Physical fitness underpins effective technique and resilience under stress.
-The following tests ensure a well-rounded baseline and more advanced readiness.
-This test is completely voluntary until you are testing for Brown Belt and Black Belt.
+The following tests ensure a well-rounded baseline readiness.
+This standard is merely a diagnostic for all levels up to brown and black belt, at which point they become standards.

 1. Trap Bar Deadlift